-Figure 2: Example square grids: solid (left), with holes (middle), and polygonal (right).
+Figure 2: Example square grids: solid (left), with holes (middle), polygonal (right).
 Thick lines mark the boundary.

-Figure 3: Example triangular grids: solid (left), with holes (middle), and polygonal (right).
+Figure 3: Example triangular grids: solid (left), with holes (middle), polygonal (right).
 Thick lines mark the boundary.

-Figure 4: Example hexagonal grids: solid (left), with holes (middle), and polygonal (right).
+Figure 4: Example hexagonal grids: solid (left), with holes (middle), polygonal (right).
 Thick lines mark the boundary.

-the graph-theoretic dual of G. We assume that the vertices of the dual grid are embedded at the centers of the faces defined by the corresponding pixels.
+the graph-theoretic dual of G. We assume that the vertices of the dual grid are embedded in the centers of the faces defined by the corresponding pixels.

 Remark.
-The dual grid of a polygonal square grid is a square grid, the dual grid of a polygonal triangular grid is a hexagonal grid, and the dual grid of a polygonal hexagonal grid is a triangular grid.
-Notice that in the triangular and hexagonal cases the distances between adjacent vertices in the dual are not equal to one, but, upon scaling, can be assumed to be grid graphs.
+The dual grid of a polygonal square grid is a square grid.
+The dual grid of a polygonal triangular grid is a hexagonal grid and the dual grid of a polygonal hexagonal grid is a triangular grid.
+Notice that for the triangular and hexagonal cases the distances between adjacent vertices in the dual are not equal to one.
+However, these can be assumed to be grid graphs upon scaling.